socialray/makahiki-ktuh/doc/challenge-design-game-admin-participation-game.rst

    :align: center

-Configure Participation Settings
+Configure the Participation Game
 --------------------------------

-After clicking on the "Participation Settings" link in the Game Admin widget, You will see the overview of the participation settings, clicking on the link, will bring you to a page to change the settings:
+To configure the participation game, click on the "Participation Settings" link in the Game Admin widget.
+You will see the overview of the participation settings.
+Clicking on the link will bring you to a page to change the settings:

 .. figure:: figs/configuration/configuration-game-admin-participation-game.png
    :width: 600 px
    :align: center

-You can change the points amount for each participation percentage.
+You can change the points to award for each participation percentage.
+Currently, the percentages (50, 75, and 100%) are hardwired into the system.

 .. note:: Remember to click the Save button at the bottom of the page when finished to save your changes.